Contact

 • automatic updates

-For many retailers, this approach is ideal because they can focus on products, marketing, and sales instead of administering servers and software.
+For many merchants, this is ideal because it keeps focus on products, marketing, and sales—not on maintaining servers and software.

-WordPress works according to a different principle.
-It's a CMS originally developed for blogs.
-Combined with the WooCommerce plugin, it transforms into a flexible e-commerce solution.
+WordPress works differently.
+It’s a CMS originally built for blogging.
+With the WooCommerce plugin, it becomes a flexible e-commerce solution.

 • large community with thousands of extensions

-• Themes & Templates : Tested, mobile-optimized themes with an easy drag-and-drop editor.
+• Themes: vetted, mobile-optimized themes with an easy visual editor

-• Plugins : More than 50,000 extensions, maximum variety, but risk of instability and maintenance effort.
+• Plugins: 50,000+ extensions, but higher risk of instability and maintenance overhead

 A direct comparison shows how these differences are noticeable in everyday life: